up-n-atom/8311/docs/discord/group-buys.md

 # Group buys

+!!! warning "Group buys have been suspended due to the ongoing global tariffs set by the U.S. administration."

 Group buys are run semi-frequently and will be announced by an event notification.

 To participate in an upcoming group buy, you must first unlock the *Bazaar* in the __#Channels & Roles__ channel.